compwron/compwron.github.io/_posts/2017-09-28-strangeloop.md

 * Office of American Innovation IT Modernization Report, acting Federal CIO
 * https://www.cio.gov/about/members-and-leadership/margie-graves/
 * You have no idea how hard questions are to answer
 * Officially 24 CFO ACT agencies. breaking down, little ones, 100 to 400... fun conversations about...
-Freddie Mac and Fannnie Mae, private secotr government straddle, "public" commentary" but really who does is- companies and lobbyists, who dont write short comments I might add
+Freddie Mac and Fannnie Mae, private secotr government straddle, "public" commentary" but really who does is- companies and lobbyists, who don't write short comments I might add
 * Googles public comment
 * Dude in audience try 2 pages of google ad, 2 pages on policy, all the comments are like that

 ---
-lightinign talks
+lightining talks

 * Human Rictions
-* Julia, Dmitry's gf yay!
+* Julia, yay!
 * accenture, typescript, anchor4
 * chatting with USDS speaker
 * microsoft